mynl/aggregate/README.rst

 What is it?
 -----------

-**aggregate** is a Python package providing an expressive language and fast, accurate computations to make working with aggregate (compound) probability distributions easy and intuitive.
+**aggregate** is an open source, BSD-licensed Python package providing an expressive language and fast, accurate computations to make working with aggregate (compound) probability distributions easy and intuitive.
 It allows students and practitioners to use realistic real-world distributions that reflect the underlying frequency and severity generating processes.
 It has applications in insurance, risk management, actuarial science, and related areas.

 Documentation
 -------------